Sage-Bionetworks/BridgeDocs/_articles/schemas.md

 ### surveyGuid/CreatedOn

 Schemas can be linked to a Survey.
 You generally don't need to specify these yourself.
 Rather, Bridge will automatically create a schema from a survey when you publish the survey, and will fill in the surveyGuid (string) and surveyCreatedOn (ISO8601 timestamp) automatically.

+## Schemaless Health Data

+Bridge now supports uploading health data without the use of a schema.
+If you submit health data without a schema ID (or if you reference a non-existent schema), Bridge will automatically export your data to the Default Health Data Record Table.
+This table includes all same [common fields as other tables](exporting_to_synapse.html#common-fields), as well as a rawData field including the raw submitted JSON or zip file as uploaded by the client app.